 Also important to local governments is the evolution of the demand for particular sizes of dwellings; might there be a shift in preference in the square footage of a home based on the size of a household.
-Figure 2.2h anticipates how the demand by dwelling size (based on bedroom totals) may change from 2016 to 2026.
+Figure 2.2k anticipates how the demand by dwelling size (based on bedroom totals) may change from 2016 to 2026.

-Figure 2.2h: Housing Demand by Dwelling Size (% Change'16-'26)
+Figure 2.2k: Housing Demand by Dwelling Size (%Change'16-'26)

-By 2026, the pace of growth in demand for 2 bedroom dwellings could reach 21% (or to 200 units), though greatest change in demand (29%) could be for 1-bedroom dwellings (based on a smaller sample size).
-Three-or-more bedroom dwellings should also see an increase as single-detached dwellings remain the most prevalent housing typology.
+By 2026, the pace of growth in demand for 2 bedroom dwellings could reach 2% (or to 455 units); however, the greatest change could come from 1-bedroom units (7% growth).
+The demand for three-or-more bedroom dwellings should increase slightly since single-detached dwellings remain the most prevalent housing typology.

-3 Economy

-3.1 EMPLOYMENT
+3 Economy 3.1 EMPLOYMENT